 Tours and Demonstrations

-- Guided Tours Available for Groups - By prior arrangement.
-Maximum group size 50.
+- Guided Tours Available for Groups - please contact the venue.

-- Guided Tours Available for Individuals - By prior appointment.
-(Extra charge may apply)
+- Guided Tours Available for Individuals - please contact the venue.

 Map & Directions